Substance Use

 According to the National Institute on Alcohol Abuse and Alcoholism, in 2019, nearly 15 million people ages 12 and older had alcohol use disorder.

-If you or your loved one struggles with alcohol, the recovery process can be daunting.
+If you or your loved one struggles with alcohol, the withdrawal process can be daunting.
 However, not seeking the treatment you need could be dangerous.
 Approximately 18.5% of emergency department visits are related to alcohol, making alcohol the third-leading preventable cause of death in the United States.

 If you would like help to overcome your struggles with alcohol use disorder, alcohol withdrawal and detox is the first step.
-Following a period of excessive alcohol use, users often experience alcohol withdrawal syndrome.
-This process can be uncomfortable, but it can also cause potentially life-threatening complications.
-That’s why it’s not recommended to go through the withdrawal process without medical supervision.
+Following a period of excessive alcohol use, users often experience alcohol withdrawal syndrome (AWS).

 What Are the Symptoms of Alcohol Withdrawal?

 Although the symptoms are well-established, alcohol withdrawal remains underrecognized and undertreated to this day.
-Symptoms can begin even if an individual still has significant blood alcohol concentrations.

-Withdrawal symptoms are uncomfortable.
-However, high intoxication levels increase your risk of early death, which is a daily occurrence for many.
-These are the symptoms of intoxication that develop based on blood alcohol concentrations, although this can vary greatly depending on tolerance level.
-The Substance Abuse and Mental Health Services Administration reports that blood alcohol concentrations correspond with clinical signs.
+These are the symptoms of intoxication that develop based on blood alcohol concentrations, although this can vary greatly depending on tolerance level, age, sex, weight, and other factors.

 • 20-100 mg – Reduced coordination, mood changes, impairment